 Feather vs. Down: While both come from birds, feathers are larger and flatter with a quill, whereas down is fluffier and provides better insulation.

-Hypoallergenic properties: For those with allergies, ensure the duvet has been treated to be hypoallergenic.
+Hypoallergenic properties: For those with allergies, ensure you opt for a hypoallergenic duvet.

 Care instructions: Feather duvets require special care.
 Always check the cleaning instructions to maintain its quality and longevity.